 He finally opened his bank account with one of our top banking partners which is DBS Bank (Hong Kong) after 2 weeks.

 4. Are your supporting documents solid enough?

 If your provided documents are persuasive and concrete enough, you can feel free to apply for your bank account opening in most banks in Hong Kong.
 But the story can also be somewhat different if you cannot meet the bank’s requirements with sufficient and solid paperwork they need.

-A list of your business partners, as well as their supporting details (names, nationalities, websites and so on), is the thing not-to-miss.
-The bank requires this as they want to ensure that your intended bank account to be opened in their country would be served for the real and legal purposes.
+A list of your business partners, as well as their supporting details (names, nationalities, websites, etc), is the thing not to miss.
+The bank requires this as they want to ensure that your intended bank account to be opened in their country would be served for real and legal purposes.
 And as you have partners, they have the grounds to believe in your reasonable suggestion.

 Furthermore, you should not leave out business proofs which should be as solid as possible.
 Key common business proofs that applicants must provide the bank are:

 - Your company’s invoices;

 I also experienced some cases of newly incorporated companies wishing to open corporate bank accounts in Hong Kong.
 For such cases, the bank may expect to see further business proofs from your related company of which you are a shareholder.
 Particularly, the submitted documents should also clarify the financial and operational capabilities of your related company.